BIK 2902 Logistics and Marketing

 There are close links between subjects logistics and marketing.
 In this course you will learn about how these disciplines are interrelated and complementary.
 One sees challenges from both disciplines, put simply explains the logistics side of the course the physical flow of goods and how channels can be operationalized and marketing section presents how the chain is built up.
 Product management is about managing a company's products with the aim of creating values for both the company and its customers.

 Management of supply chains require that we look at all the players in a holistic perspective.
 Logistics processes cut across traditional functional areas within the company and they include both suppliers and customers.
 The way the processes carried on, has significant impact on both the competitiveness and profitability.
-As disciplines, logistics and marketing have evolved where the main focus was on subsites of a holistic view of management of the supply chain.
+As disciplines, logistics and marketing have evolved where the main focus was on subsides of a holistic view of management of the supply chain.

 After completing the course, students will have an understanding of the managerial challenges it involves entering into a binding partnership that supply chains represent, and a basic understanding of logistics processes.